MM '07; Vocal Performance Department Chair

-Elizabeth Ross Radigonda is an assistant professor at the University of the Arts in Philadelphia.
-She graduated from the University of the Arts with a Master of Music in Jazz Studies in December 2007.
-In January 2008, she joined their music faculty, and in September 2015, she became a full-time assistant professor.
-Elizabeth currently teaches Musicianship, Jazz Musicianship, Jazz Vocal Improvisation and private lessons, and runs the Jazz Singers ensemble.
-She is chair of the College of Performing Arts (CPA) curricular committee, a member of the School of Music’s ensemble committee and the CPA Dean’s Council, and an academic advisor.
+Elizabeth Radigonda graduated from University of the Arts with a Masters of Music in Jazz Studies in December 2007.
+In January 2008, she joined the Music faculty.
+In 2015, she became a full-time assistant professor and currently teaches Jazz Vocal Improvisation, Musicianship, private lessons, and runs the Jazz Singers and Vocal Workshop ensembles.

 She has performed as a member of the Mendelssohn Choir of Pittsburgh under the direction of famous choral director Robert Page.
-While in the choir, she performed Verdi’s Requiem, conducted by Gilbert Levine, and performed The Lord of the Rings Suite, conducted by the composer Howard Shore with the Pittsburgh Symphony Orchestra.
+While in the choir, she performed Verdi’s “Requiem,” conducted by Gilbert Levine and performed The Lord of the Rings Suite conducted by the composer Howard Shore with the Pittsburgh Symphony Orchestra.

 Awards & Accolades